 Advance your teaching and presentation skills with your Master of Arts in Teaching and Learning with Technology degree through Ashford University.

-Dr. Michelle Warn is an Assistant Professor within the College of Education at Ashford University.
+Dr. Michelle Warn is the Graduate Department Chair and Program Chair of the Master of Arts in Teaching and Learning with Technology in the College of Education at Ashford University.
 She obtained her PhD in Education through a joint program between Claremont Graduate University and San Diego State University, a Master's degree in Educational Technology at San Diego State University, and a Bachelor's degree in Fine Arts at Cal State University Long Beach.
 Read her full bio.

-Online Teaching and Learning with Technology Master's Degree Focus
+Online Teaching & Learning with Technology Master's Degree Program